Borrus-sudo/vue-generator-graph/README.md

 - Add a `save as` svg, png, jpeg option in the extension

 # Support me
  I am a high school student doing open sourcing.
 Starring the repo will encourage me to do more of this!
-Checkout my other projects as well and consider starring if you like it !
+Checkout my other projects as well and consider starring if you like it!